TOURISM INFRASTRUCTURES

 Further actions

-Census of second homes
+Census of the second houses

 Data availabilty